UBC-MDS/ssg_pymeans/CONTRIBUTING.md

 1. Fork the ssg_pymeans repository to your GitHub repository
 2. Clone your fork of ssg_pymeans to your local machine.
 3. After you commit your changes, push to your fork
-4. Submit a pull request, and tag xiaosophiameng, susan-fung, guanchenz as assignees.
+4. Submit a pull request, and tag the project administrators as assignees.

 ## Report Issues
 You can create an [issue](https://github.com/UBC-MDS/ssg_pymeans/issues).
 Make sure you include the following information: